Day Trading in Australia: What is Day Trading?

 This case study has undoubtedly cemented the reality that day trading is a very high-risk strategy without the right knowledge and time commitment to ensure you succeed.

-But just like this client, what if I could show a smarter way to make a living from trading?
+But just like this client, what if I could show you a smarter way to make a living from trading?

 Becoming a successful trader